MAAP-Project/user-metadata-form/deployment/README.md

 ## 3. Populate Secrets and Parameters

+If you are creating a new environment, you can use `env.example` to create a new example `.env` file.

-First, check if secrets have been populated in AWS Secrets Manager.
+If you are deploying to an existing environment, secrets should have been saved to AWS Secrets Manager.

 You can check by navigating to `AWS Console -> Systems Manager -> Parameter Store`.
 Set the `UMF_STACK_STAGE` variable to the appropriate stage, e.g., `dit`.